Colossus-Services/bones_ui_bootstrap/README.md

 Adds [Bootstrap][bootstrap] to Dart package [Bones UI][bones_ui], allowing use of Bootstrap components and CSS.

+## Embedded JavaScript Libraries

+This package automatically loads (and bundles) the necessaries JavaScript libraries for [Bootstrap][bootstrap].

+- Bootstrap: 4.4.1
+- JQuery: 3.5.1
+- Moment: 2.25.2

+NOTE: You don't need to add any HTML or JavaScript code to your project to have full integration of [Bootstrap][bootstrap] with [Bones_UI][bones_ui].

 ## Usage

 A simple usage example: